gauravmehta13/gauravmehta13/README.md

 <h1 align="center"> Hey there!
 I'm Gaurav.👋</h1>
 <p align="center">
   <b>An Otaku who loves coding and anime.</b></br>
-  <sub>Data Science Enthusiast, Future Cloud Evangalist☁ and DevOps Specialist and love to integrate all these technologies to create highly-skilled tech product.
+  <sub>A Data Science Enthusiast, Future Cloud Evangalist☁ and DevOps Specialist and love to integrate all these technologies to create highly-skilled tech product.
 Automation is a future and I'm contributing to the future by automating ML and DL models to make easy the hard work at jobs of Data Scientist.🙏<sub>
 </p>

  <p align="center">